onathanmateus/Project-Amazon-Scrapper/README.md

     ```sh
     npm run dev
     ```
-If everything went as it should, the project will be running on port 3333 on localhost, open the "index.html" in the browser !
+If everything went as it should the project will be running on port 3333 on localhost, open the "index.html" in the browser !

 <p align="right">(<a href="#top">back to top</a>)</p>